aaronkbutler/Telestrations/README.md

 # Telestrations

+A simple SwiftUI drawing app to play with a friend.
+Backed by Firebase.

-Add your own GoogleService-Info.plist file to get this working
+Add your own GoogleService-Info.plist file to get this working.